poruvo/melodicon/README.md

 Change the scale tonic of the melodicon
 (The default scale tonic is B.)

+The scale tonic will be changed in semitones, **use integers ranging from -12 to 12**

 #### 4) Restore Defaults
 Return alphabet index and music scale to _'Old Latin'_ and _'B4'_ respectively.